Lateral Entry Resources

 Clicking on one of the links below may send you to an external site.
 While these sites are listed as a resource, the RALC has no control or influence regarding content.

 Important Points to Remember

-Courses listed on the RALC website are approved for employed and prospective teachers who have a current plan of study or qualification letter on file with one of the four RALCs.
+Courses listed on the RALC website are approved for employed and prospective teachers who have a current plan of study on file with one of the four RALCs.
 Individuals with an expired or no plan of study should not take these courses and assume they will count.